-What does this mean for FBA sellers who sell books on Amazon?
+What do new restrictions mean for FBA sellers who sell books on Amazon?

 Many (probably most) of you sell more than books.
 But let’s discuss specifically how this will affect Fulfillment by Amazon (FBA) booksellers – both the good and the bad.

 It’s too early to say if this affects FBA booksellers more than, say, people who sell toys.